alexajuno/notes/book/The Code of The Extraordinary Mind.md

 - This book gives me a lot of doubts and counter-points to be made.
 It sounds too generic and too specific at the same point, and it's not even the bigger picture that I observe.
 	- For example, the writing speed.
 I mean it depends on so many factors of how long it takes to write a chapter , and there also the learning curve.
 As you progress further, you'll reach a point where the progress grow slower.
 I mean the idea of improving the frameworks is good but it's the sequential parts that make this book isn't that good in my pov.
 I guess I'll just skim  the rest instead of heavy reading.
 A bit disappointed.

+## Part III - Recording Yourself ⏺️

+### Chapter 6 - Bend Reality

+- The author leaning toward balancing between being happy in the moment and still having an exciting vision into the future.

+### Chapter 7 - Live in Blissipline

+- Discussing about daily happiness/bliss
+- Why happiness matter
+  - N: lol
+- How it happens?
+Three types of happiness
+  - special and unique experiences - short-term happiness
+  - growth and awakening
+  - meanings
+- Three systems of happiness
+  - Daily gratitude 🎉: he has some useful notes
+  - Forgiveness 🙏
+  - The practice of Giving 🤝

+### Chapter 8 - Create a vision for your future

+- N: Quite structured for this part eh?
+- The question that this part would answer is how should we set the vision for our future?
+- Means goals and end goals
+- A good practicing part to do.
+It takes a dedicated amount of concentration to do this.
+- The exercises themselves aren't new, but given the perspective and ideas from this book, it's a good time to doing them, again.
+- The book emphasizes internal experiences, growth and contribution.

+## Part IV - Becoming Extraordinary

+### Chapter 9: Be unfukcwithable

+### Chapter 10: